At the Devil's Door: Plot

-The coroner tells Leigh's sister Vera (Naya Rivera) that she died of natural causes.
-Later in Leigh's home, Vera finds Leigh's files from the couple's house and visits Hannah's old childhood friend.
+That night, Vera (Naya Rivera), Leigh's sister, has a nightmare that her sister is dead and warns her.
+After receiving a phone call from the police, the coroner informs Vera that Leigh died of natural causes.
+Later, in Leigh's home, Vera finds Leigh's files from the couple's house and visits Hannah's old childhood friend.
 Hannah's friend reveals that Hannah had been pregnant before she died.
 Many people believed that Hannah had committed suicide because of her pregnancy.
-However, Hannah's friend insists that Hannah had been a virgin, and that she may have killed herself to stop her supernatural child from being born.
+However, Hannah's friend insists that Hannah had been a virgin and that she may have killed herself to stop her supernatural child from being born.
 Since Hannah had killed herself, the demon that had tried to possess her child instead took over her body until it could find another vessel.

 Vera returns to her home, where she is assaulted by a demonic force that throws her through a window to fall two stories.
 Vera wakes up in a hospital; she has been in a coma for eight months.
 The doctor tells her she was pregnant when it happened.
 During her ultrasound, Vera sees a demonic face on the monitor and demands an immediate C-section.
+During the C-section, Vera refuses to hold the baby and instead gives it up for adoption.
+After leaving the hospital, Vera returns to the house and takes the broken picture of her and Leigh that she had seen earlier, which had been used as decoration for Hannah's old house.

-Six years later, Vera visits her daughter, who has been adopted by another woman.
-Vera tells the girl that she knows who the little girl really is and demands to know why she was chosen.
+Six years later, Vera's daughter sits watching the news about a devastating flood.
+Her adoptive mother asks her not to watch it, but the little girl says nothing and changes the channel without moving.
+When the adopted mother informs her of a visit soon, the little girl ignores her and changes the channel back to the news.
+Vera visits her daughter and tells the girl that she knows who the little girl really is and demands to know why she was chosen.
 The girl flees.
 Vera chases her to an abandoned house in the woods and attempts to kill her.
-Unable to do so, Vera leaves, taking her daughter with her.
+However, the girl, whose eyes have turned black, controls Vera so that she is unable to kill her.
+Realizing the struggle is pointless, Vera and the girl leave.
+As the adoptive mother frantically search for the girl, Vera is shown back in her car with the girl unharmed.

+In the final scene, the girl tells Vera, "I knew you'd come back for me, mommy."
+As they drive away, a paraphrased passage from the Christian book of Revalation is heard being read in the daughter's voice.